JieqiongorJoana/SF-Bay-Area-Bike-Sharing-Data/index.md

 The map below shows the station that has the highest number of departures:
 <iframe src="highest_stations_map.html" height="500" width="800"></iframe>

+### Add time features
+### Trip Duration
+ Firstly, we calculate the difference between start date time and end data time to obtain the duration of each trip and add a "duration" column into the trip dataframe.
+We use violin Box Plot, a figure and two axes for boxplot and distplot to show a process of analysis of the distribution of duration.
+The Duration aixes use seconds as units and from the plot, we will find that most of the trips are less than half hour
 Outliers in Duration
 We will take out the trips longer than two hours.
 ![Outliers_in_Duration](https://user-images.githubusercontent.com/75310566/167503746-ff9d0912-087b-4fbc-89ef-3003b1f8f204.png)